dwdii/dwdii.github.io/_posts/2014-12-31-Fair-Market-Rent-Data-Analysis.md

 that others might find it useful whether through code examples, using the app as is, or enhancing it for further analysis of the FMR data.

 The following map shows rents across the United States for 2015 per the HUD FMR data.
-You can see Key West hanging out at the tip of Florida (orange dot), and the San Fransisco area mid-way up California (also in with orangeish dots).
+You can see Key West hanging out at the tip of Florida (orange dot), and the San Fransisco area mid-way up California (also with orangeish dots).

 ![United States Fair Market Rent 2015](https://raw.githubusercontent.com/dwdii/HudFmrDataAnalyzer/master/Docs/img/Heatmap-US-fmr-3bd-2015.png)